Gudai-Darri solar farm, Pilbara

 Steel is the most used metal in the world.
 It’s integral to everyday life due to its strength, longevity and versatility.
 It’s used in everything from household appliances like washing machines and fridges, all the way up to major infrastructure like bridges, skyscrapers and even the towers that support wind turbines.

-Iron ore is the primary raw material used to make steel, and a significant part of our business involves mining and producing five iron ore products across 17 integrated mines in the vast and beautiful Pilbara region of Western Australia.
+Iron ore is the primary raw material used to make steel, and a significant part of our business involves mining and producing 5 iron ore products across 17 integrated mines in the vast and beautiful Pilbara region of Western Australia.

 Producing this essential material uses a lot of energy, which we currently source mostly from non-renewable sources — gas to power our mines and processing plants, and diesel to run our trucks and trains.